One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Subgroups of one-dimensional algebraic groups

-Now Swiss cheese decomposition applied to $M$ implies that every definable subset of $G$ is a boolean combination of translate of the trivial group or $G_r, G_r^{-}$ as required. \end{proof} In fact in the applications one has $v(r)\geq v(x)+v(y)$ and $v(s)\geq 2v(x)$. \begin{prop} Suppose $K$ is an algebraically closed field.
+\begin{prop} Suppose $K$ is an algebraically closed field.
 Suppose $X\subset K^{\times}$ is a type-definable subgroup.
-Then $X$ is a small intersection of groups of the form $o(a)$, or it is equal to $K^{\times}$ or it is equal to $O^{\times}$, or $X$ is a a small intersection of definable groups, which are finite extensions of groups of the form $U_r$ or $U_r^{-}$. \end{prop} \begin{proof} If $v(X)$ is not trivial then it is infinite because $\Gamma$ is torsion free, so $X=v^{-1}v(X)$ by Lemma \ref{aas-group} and it is either $K^{\times}$ or a small intersection of groups of the form $o(a)$ by Lemma \ref{q-add}.
+Then $X$ is a small intersection of groups of the form $o(a)$, or it is equal to $K^{\times}$ or it is equal to $\Oval^{\times}$, or $X$ is a a small intersection of definable groups, which are finite extensions of groups of the form $U_r$ or $U_r^{-}$. \end{prop}

+\begin{proof} If $v(X)$ is not trivial then it is infinite because $\Gamma$ is torsion free, so $X=v^{-1}v(X)$ by Lemma \ref{opa-group} and Lemma \ref{v-opa}, so $X$ is either $K^{\times}$ or a small intersection of groups of the form $o(a)$ by Lemma \ref{q-add}.